hansmi/prometheus-paperless-exporter/README.md

 ## Permissions

-Since late 2023 Paperless-ngx [supports object permissions][paperless-permissions].
-The metrics user requires _view_ permissions on the following types:
+The metrics user requires [_view_ permissions][paperless-permissions] on the following object types:

 * Admin
   * Required for log analysis.